Sojib-H/Sojib-H/README.md

 I specialize in building robust backends that do all the heavy lifting for your app or website.
 I love designing systems that are light yet powerful, distributed yet synchronized, and beautiful yet effective.
 I also like to frequently learn about promising technologies in the modern world.</p>
 <br/>

-- 🔭 I’m currently working on **Pharmacy Management System with .Net core 7 and Angular 12**
+- 🔭 I’m currently working on **Pharmacy Management System with ASP.Net 7 and Angular 12**

 - 🌱 I’m currently learning **C#, Asp.Net, .Net MVC, .Net Core, Angular, Angularjs and new Technologies**